svdo/unfolded.dev/content/md/posts/2021-05-08-mobile-cross-platform.md

 frameworks allow you to break out and implement custom platform-specific parts, but that defeats the purpose, doesn't it?
 (More on this below.)

-Another point it **accessibility**: cross-platform frameworks tend to support only parts of the accessibility features of the native environments, so that it becomes very hard to support your users that have extra needs.
+Another point is **accessibility**: cross-platform frameworks tend to support only parts of the accessibility features of the native environments, so that it becomes very hard to support your users that have extra needs.
 And using native SDKs you already get a lot out of the box, e.g. when using SwiftUI your